HomeSpecialties › Medical Oncology

 Does medical oncology involve procedures, and are there logbook minimums?

-It's largely a cognitive, outpatient specialty — systemic anti-cancer therapy, clinical trials and multidisciplinary care — with a light procedural load.
-The Advanced Training program is competency-based and publishes no procedure logbook minimums.
-The numeric requirements it does set are clinical-throughput minimums (at least three outpatient clinics and three new patients per week, averaged over six months), a minimum of 24 months core training across at least two settings, and an Advanced Training Research Project.
-There's no separate medical oncology exit examination; the RACP publishes pass rates only by Division (Adult Medicine), not for medical oncology specifically.
+Medical oncology is a largely cognitive, outpatient specialty with a light procedural load (see Day-to-day).
+The Advanced Training program is competency-based with no procedure logbook minimums.
+Published numeric requirements are clinical-throughput minimums (≥3 clinics and ≥3 new patients per week, averaged over six months), minimum 24 months core across at least two settings, and an Advanced Training Research Project.
+There is no separate medical oncology exit examination; RACP pass rates are by Division (Adult Medicine) only.

 How much do medical oncologists earn?

-Medical oncology has its own ATO code (253314), and in 2022–23 medical oncologists averaged about $352,437 taxable income with a median of about $332,118 — slightly above the blended four-digit "internal medicine specialist" average (about $342,457) and meaningfully above its median (about $297,666), which is notable for a largely cognitive specialty.
+Medical oncology has its own ATO code (253314), and in 2023–24 medical oncologists (600 individuals) averaged about $366,096 taxable income with a median of about $335,811 — slightly above the blended four-digit "internal medicine specialist" average (about $362,120) and above its median (about $316,410), which is notable for a largely cognitive specialty.
 Income leans on consultant attendances plus the administration and supervision of systemic therapy and clinical-trials work; the anti-cancer drugs themselves are funded through the PBS, not MBS.
-The ATO data also shows a large gender gap (male average about $418,609 vs female about $278,993).
+The ATO data also shows a substantial gender gap in average taxable income.
 These are taxable-income proxies for gross earnings, not salaries.

 Trained overseas?
 (IMG pathway)